ministryofjustice/security-guidance/docs/data-security-and-privacy-lifecycle.md

 ## Pre-Discovery and Discovery

 Assess the data security and privacy implications of the project requirements thoroughly.
-Do this as part of the broader work addressing the project’s strategic imperatives.
+Do this as part of the broader work addressing the project's strategic imperatives.

 In particular: